Srg213/crypto_bot/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 ## Edit
-Added azure commands file as a [batch file](https://github.com/Srg213/crypto_bot/blob/main/azurecommands.bat) The deployment templates are also added.
-These steps will deploy the bot to a new resource group.
+Added azure commands file as a [batch file](https://github.com/Srg213/crypto_bot/blob/main/azurecommands.bat) The deployment ARM templates are also added.
+These steps will deploy the bot to a new resource group and new service plan.
 If you want to deploy to an existing resource group, refer to the [documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-deploy-basic-bot?view=azure-bot-service-4.0&tabs=python%2Cuserassigned#deploy-via-arm-template-with-existing-resource-group).

 ### Telegram Channel
 I have created channel on telegram (https://telegram.me/Crypto_alerts1_bot).
 Download telegram app before using the bot.